OxanaDrotieva/MechaCar_Statistical_Analysis/README.md

 ![t-test3.png](t-test3.png)

 shows that p-value = 0.04168 < 0.05 (significance value).
 That means we **do** have sufficient evidence to  reject the null hypothesis, and we would state that lot3 *is statistically different* from the population mean of 1,500 pounds per square inch.

+### Study Design: MechaCar vs Competition

+Design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+- What metric or metrics are you going to test?

+  *I am going to compare car accident data and see if MechaCar appears in car accidents more frequently than competitor(s).
+Additionally we may perform this analysis for each class.*

+- What is the null hypothesis or alternative hypothesis?

+  *Null hypothesis: There is no difference in frequency MechaCar accidents compared to competitor(s).*

+  *Alternative hypothesis: There is difference in frequency MechaCar accidents compared to competitor(s).*

+- What statistical test would you use to test the hypothesis?
+And why?

+  *I would use chi-squared test because it is designed to compare the distribution of frequencies across two groups.*

+- What data is needed to run the statistical test?

+  *US car accidents dataset containing car models and classes.*